-Factors in Calculating Injury Pain and Suffering
+Factors in Calculating a Pain and Suffering Settlement

 In most states, pain and suffering damages are available following an automobile accident that is caused by another driver’s negligence.
 There is no clear cut formula that can be used to determine the exact amount an individual is entitled to for pain and suffering following an accident or personal injury, so it is something that must be negotiated with the insurance company or decided by a jury.